A1i-lab/public-debt-econometrics-r-python/README.md

 ### Model selection – Hausman test
 ![Hausman test](report/haussman_test.png)

-The Hausman test strongly rejects the random effects specification (p < 0.001), supporting the use of a fixed effects model for consistent estimation.
+The Hausman test strongly rejects the random effects specification (p < 0.001), indicating that unobserved country-specific effects are correlated with the regressors.
+As a result, the fixed effects model is preferred for inference.

+### Main Economic Insights
+- Public debt increases significantly during major macroeconomic shocks (2008 crisis, COVID-19).
+- Higher public expenditure and interest payments are associated with higher debt levels.
+- Economic growth tends to reduce public debt ratios in the long run.

 # OECD Public Debt — Panel Econometrics (R)

 This project is part of an academic research work analyzing the determinants of public debt across OECD countries using panel econometrics and macroeconomic indicators.

 ## Objective
 Identify the macroeconomic and demographic factors associated with high levels of public debt using panel data models.